 Reporting outside assistance

 Students are required to report any outside financial aid assistance to the Office of Financial Aid.
-Outside assistance must be coordinated with any federal, state, or institutional funds to prevent an overaward.
-Failure to report outside assistance may result in owing back funds to either the institution or the U.S. Department of Education.
+Outside assistance must be coordinated with any federal, state, or institutional funds to prevent an over-award.
+Failure to report outside assistance may result in the owing of funds to either the institution or the U.S. Department of Education.

-Under Title 38 of the U.S. Code, Loma Linda University is approved for the training of veterans and other eligible persons.
-Information regarding eligibility for these programs may be obtained by calling 888/GIBILL1 or 888/442-4551.
-Application for benefits must be made directly to the Veterans Administration (VA) and may be done via the Web at <www.gibill.va.gov>.
+Loma Linda University is approved for the training of veterans and other eligible persons under Title 38 of the U.S. Code.
+Information regarding eligibility for these programs may be obtained by calling 1-888-GIBILL-1 (1-888-442-4551).
+Application for benefits must be made directly to the Veterans Administration (VA) and may be done via the web at www.gibill.va.gov.

-The Office of University Records serves as the certifying official for Loma Linda University.
+The Office of University Records serves as the certifying office for Loma Linda University.
 Students should contact the certifying official prior to their first enrollment certification.
-A veteran cannot be certified until he/she registers.
-Payments are usually received 30 days after certification.
+Veterans cannot be certified until they register and submit the VA forms found in the Academic Resources section at home.llu.edu/registrar.

 School of Medicine students must maintain satisfactory grades for all required courses for the year in which they are currently enrolled.
-If a grade in a required course reflects unsatisfactory progress, the School of Medicine student will not be certified VA until s/he progresses to the next academic year.
+If a grade in a required course reflects unsatisfactory progress, the student will not be certified by the VA until they progress to the next academic year.

-For more information, open links to the Veterans Information site under the "Student Life" section on the University Web page at <www.llu.edu/students>.
+For more information, utilize the links to the Veterans Information site under the "Veterans" button online at home.llu.edu/registrar.

 The University participates in the student exchange program of the Western Interstate Commission for Higher Education (WICHE).
 Eligibility requirements vary among states.
 Interested students should apply to their state's certifying officer for further information.